Indoor Plant Care: A Guide to Watering Indoor Plants and My Favorite Tools For The Job

 - Cactus or succulent mixes: Composed of gritty materials for improved drainage, ideal for plants sensitive to overwatering.

-I recommend using perlite cactus mix for best plant health, peat based mixes don't allow drainage and cause root rot and a good home for unwanted fungus gnats.
+I recommend using perlite cactus mix for best plant health.
+Peat-based mixes don’t allow drainage and cause root rot, and create a good home for unwanted fungus gnats.

 Conclusion: